15 Common Problems With Lavender Plants

 Some lavender varieties only bloom at certain times of the year.
 This can also be affected by your pruning schedule and the weather.
 Spanish lavenders typically have 2-3 flushes of blooms beginning in late spring.
 English lavenders have one main bloom season for a month in the summer.
 Lavandins usually bloom from mid-summer through fall.

 Lavender plants typically need a period of recovery after planting.
-Transplanting at the wrong time of the year or planting into poorly drained soils may lead to baby plants suffering as they try to anchor in new roots.
+Transplanting at the wrong time of year or planting into poorly drained soils may lead to baby plants suffering as they try to anchor in new roots.
 The result could be low flowering capacity in the first season.

 Too much nitrogen fertilizer can cause a surplus of foliage growth at the expense of floral production.
 Similarly, overly rich soil often yields leggy (long-stemmed) plants with very few blossoms.
 Lavender evolved in sandy or rocky soils with low fertility.